Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/Resultsgeneration.md

 When using Fax as the delivery method for non-PCP purposes, you can establish a single number for all results for all sites or it can also be configured at the site level.
 If a number is configured for both, the system prefers Site over Organization.

-#### CSV
+### CSV

-Within the Order Manager application, you can save the results of a search as CSV.
+Within the Order Manager application, you can save the results of a search to a CSV file.

-*If you are configured to receive your results from Order Manager, one of the search options is for new results which are any results that have not been marked as retrieved.*
+*If you are configured to receive your results from Order Manager, one of the search options is for **New results** which includes only those results not marked as retrieved.*

 ![Order Manager Example](/assets/OrderManagercsv.png)

 The CSV file contains the following fields:

 | Header | Description
 | -- | --
 | Order Id | Id of order as establish by IRIS